vittorioromeo/bcs_thesis/source/20_ecs/11_ee_oop.md

 };
 ```

 If senders are not aware of how long their receivers will live, or if senders need to conditionally execute code depending on whether or not a specific receiver is alive, this approach fails.
-Additional drawbacks include harder networking and serialization, tightly coupled code which is hard to reason about, lack of flexibility.
-A possible alternative is introducing a *mediator* class that deals with entity creation and destruction, keeping track of entity states.
+Additional drawbacks include harder networking and serialization, tightly coupled code which is hard to reason about, and lack of flexibility.
+A possible alternative given by the introduction of a *mediator* class that deals with entity creation and destruction, keeping track of entity states.

 The mediator could generate **handles** that, similarly to pointers, would allow access to entities' memory locations, but also add an additional layer of indirection where the validity of the entity pointed to by the handle can be checked.